azatzick/ClinicalNLP/README.md

 ### cui-search
-takes in concept unique identifier and preferred term name -- maps to SNOMED-CT ontology, outputting text file
+takes in concept unique identifier (CUI) and preferred term name -- maps to SNOMED-CT ontology, outputting text file

+**a concept unique identifier is a code used to tag clinical terms in biomedical dictionaries**